 In November 2020 we published the results of our Getting to Zero Survey.
 You can read the full report here.

-This report presents the findings from the survey project developed to explore what people from key groups think of the current services in Cardiff & Vale, what improvements they would suggest and any experiences of stigma they have faced.
+Findings from the survey project developed to explore what people from key groups think of the current services in Cardiff & Vale, what improvements they would suggest and any experiences of stigma they have faced.

 Download the Fast Track Cardiff Research Strategy 2021-25 here (PDF).